deepjavalibrary/djl/docs/create_serving_ready_model.md

 DJL will look into `libs` folder to search for Translator implementation.

 ### Step 3: Copy Translator into `libs` folder
-DJL can loading Translator from the following source:
+DJL can load Translator from the following source:

 - from jar files directly locate in `libs` folder
 - from compiled java .class file in `libs/classes` folder